caesarmind/sedona-checkup/README.md

   - The CSS file is minified to reduce its file size.
   - Note: An unminified version of the CSS file is also generated, but it is not linked to HTML files.

-- **`source/scripts/modules/` Directory**: JavaScript files in this directory are minified and bundled into a single file named `index.js`.
+- **`source/scripts/modules/` Directory**: JavaScript files in this directory are bundled  into a single file named `index.js` and then minified.
   - This bundling process reduces the number of separate JavaScript files and improves performance.

 - **`source/*.html` Files**: HTML files are minified during the build process.